 Why Go Gluten Free?

-Recent studies have shown that in Western countries, up to 1% of the population may have celiac disease and predominantly in people with European descent with incidence of celiac disease varying between 1 in 100 persons to 1 in 500 persons.
+Recent studies have shown that in Western countries, up to 1% of the population may have celiac disease.
+Predominantly in people with European descent.
+Likewise, with incidence of celiac disease varying between 1 in 100 persons to 1 in 500 persons.
 With as many as 80% remained undiagnosed especially those with vague or silent symptoms.
 It now also emerges that celiac disease is more common in Africa, South America and Asia than formerly thought.

 Diagnosis of celiac disease is two folds: Firstly, serologic blood tests screening for celiac disease antibodies called tTG-IgA test.
-In order for this test to be accurate, gluten must be consumed for minimum of six weeks before taking the test.
-Secondly, if blood test results is positive, a biopsy of small intestine to check for damage will need to be done by a gastroenterologist in order to confirm diagnosis of celiac disease.
+In order for this test to be accurate.
+You must consume gluten for a minimum of six weeks before taking the test.
+Secondly, if blood test results is positive.
+A gastroenterologist need to perform a biopsy of the small intestine.
+In order to check for damage and to confirm diagnosis of celiac disease.

-Another gene test available that do not require consumption of gluten is the presence of either or both of genes HLA DQ2 and/or DQ8, as shown in majority of celiac disease sufferers.
-Biopsy of small intestine for damage still needs to be done for confirmation of celiac disease.
+Another gene test available that do not require consumption of gluten.
+Is the presence of either or both of genes HLA DQ2 and/or DQ8.
+As shown in majority of celiac disease sufferers.
+But the gastroenterologist will still need to do a biopsy of the small intestine.
+To look for damage for confirmation of celiac disease.

-Dermatitis Herpetiformis (DH), or Duhring’s disease, is a rare chronic genetic skin condition of red and intensely itchy blisters primarily on elbows, forearms, knees and buttocks even though it can involve any skin area.
+Dermatitis Herpetiformis (DH), or Duhring’s disease, is a rare chronic genetic skin condition of red and intensely itchy blisters.
+Primarily on elbows, forearms, knees and buttocks even though it can involve any skin area.
 Some DH sufferers also have mild form of celiac disease.
-The only treatment for DH is a strict lifelong gluten free diet similar to celiac disease.
-Even a very tiny trace amount of gluten can flare up the skin rashes again and/or prevent them from healing.
+Moreover, the only treatment for DH is a strict lifelong gluten free diet similar to celiac disease.
+Besides, even a very tiny trace amount of gluten can flare up the skin rashes again and/or prevent them from healing.